AISaturdaysLagos/cohort7_practicals/4_Data_Visualization/README.md

 # Industrial Strength Visualization: Data Storytelling Using Python Visualization Libraries

-Data visualization provides a pictoral representation of your data.
-It provides more imformation to what you think your data contains.
+Data visualization provides a pictorial representation of your data.
+It provides more information on what you think your data contains.

-In real-life data visualization is an important process to data analysis, which involves story telling and recommendations.
+In real-life data, visualization is an important process to data analysis, which involves storytelling and recommendations.

-In this practical, we will be looking at a real-world data on `2020 World Population by Countries`, to gather as much information and write out our findings/insights.
+In this practical, we will be looking at real-world data on `2020 World Population by Countries`, to gather as much information and write out our findings/insights.

 The visualization tools used are [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/)